jmerali3/Ocean_Flow/README.md

 ### Step 5 - Gaussian Priors

 In the last step, we made a pretty large assumption about the interval of the time steps.
 What if we only had data every 3 days or longer - we would need a model that can interpolate this noisy data.
-The typical method that might come to mind is some kind of regression, but it's obvious after looking at the random, cyclic nature of the data that we need a more flexible method.

 Enter Gaussian Process, a non-parametric approach that "defines a prior over functions, which can be converted into a posterior over functions once we have seen some data (K. Murphy)"